Reon-02/VSDSquadron-mini-internship/README.md

 leadfpad sum1ton.c
 ```
 image
-# After writing the program,save it and return to the terminal and enter the following command
+-After writing the program,save it and return to the terminal and enter the following command
 ```bash
 gcc sum1ton.c
 ./a.out
 ```
-image
+image<br>
 -Check the result using a calculator
+-after verifying go back to the editor
+-change the values of n
+-recompile and verify it .